 I serve salad almost every time we eat dinner at my house.
 I also throw a bowl of those baby carrots on the table to pass around.
 As a rule, we don’t eat enough raw stuff and salads are one delicious way to make that happen.
 Here are some hints for making a healthy, nutritious salad:

 A good rule of thumb for building a good salad should be COLOR.
 Color is a great indicator of what’s ahead: good nutrition or near-empty calories.
 The more vibrant the color, the healthier it is.

 Next, look for RED.
 Tomatoes come to mind.
-Vine ripened and full of vitamin C, tomatoes also contain the important phytochemical lypocene that helps fight cancer.
+Vine-ripened and full of vitamin C, tomatoes also contain the important phytochemical lycopene that helps fight cancer.

 ORANGE or YELLOW?
 How about some colorful bell pepper or (when in season) summer squash?
-Carrots are fantastic sources for beta-carotene, a pre-vitamin for vitamin A. Beta carotene has so many important functions, but the best part about beta-carotene is that it will convert into only as much vitamin A as the body needs so there’s no worry about taking in too much.
+Carrots are fantastic sources of beta-carotene, a pre-vitamin for vitamin A. Beta-carotene has so many important functions, but the best part about beta-carotene is that it will convert into only as much vitamin A as the body needs so there’s no worry about taking in too much.
 You know what happens if you have too much beta-carotene?
 You turn orange!
-My son was orange for the first and second year of his life–he LOVED sweet potatoes.
+My son was orange for the first and second years of his life–he LOVED sweet potatoes.

 This is all common sense nutrition here, but the point is to get you thinking next time you’re meandering your way through the produce section at the grocery store.
 Think in vivid, living color–you NEED the nutrition and so does your salad!